arve0/master/thesis.md

 aligned assemblies of asymetric molecules usually provides the proper conditions.
 Collagen does hold the proper conditions for SHG-imaging [@murphy_fundamentals_2013].

-As the probability for SHG is extremely low, a high intensity laser is necessary to generate it.

 ## Image processing